JohanChane/clashtui/README.md

 Press `?` to display help.

+### Cron Update

+- By using `crontab` with `clashtui --update`, users can update their profiles

 ### Importing Links

 - In the Profile area, press `i` to input Name (try avoiding suffixes) and Uri.
 - Press `U` to update dependencies for the Profile.
 It defaults to using its proxy for updates.
-If using tun mode or system proxy with no available nodes, stop the mihomo service (press `S`) before updating.
+If using tun mode or system proxy with no available nodes, stop the mihomo service before updating.
 - Press `Enter` to select the Profile.
 - Enter `http://127.0.0.1:9090/ui` in the browser.